neroden/timetable_kit/timetable_kit/README.rst

 Before running it to generate an Amtrak timetable, you will have to download the Amtrak stations database.
 This is done in the amtrak/ folder (see the file amtrak/README.rst in that folder).

-If you don't already have one, you will also need to write a tt-spec: this consists of a CSV file and a JSON file each in a special format. tt-spec-documentation.rst contains documentation on the tt-spec format and future plans for it.
+If you don't already have one, you will also need to write a tt-spec: this consists of a CSV file and a TOML (aux) file each in a special format. tt-spec-documentation.rst contains documentation on the tt-spec format and future plans for it.

 * list_trains.py gets all the trains from one station to another station (one way).